Understanding the Highest Level of Assisted Living Care

 Daily activities become major undertakings for residents at this care level.
 The assistance provided goes well beyond what you'd find in standard assisted living.

-Support includes two-person assisted transfers for safety, hands-on physical help during washing, and the use of specialized equipment such as shower chairs or ceiling lifts.
+Support includes two-person assisted transfers, physical help during washing, and the use of specialized equipment such as shower chairs or ceiling lifts to ensure safety and comfort.

-Assistance includes quick response to calls, safe transfer support, incontinence care, and catheter management when needed.
+Assistance involves quick responses to calls, help with transfers, incontinence care, and catheter management to maintain hygiene and dignity.

 Therapy Services Brought to Your Doorstep